ptomulik/puppet-packagex/README.md

 ```

 Note, that the new *portsx* provider will fail at next transaction (the one
 after successful upgrade).
-This is because now it's virtually impossible to
+This is because the name `mysql-clients` disappeared
-match the outdated portname `mysql-client` to existing ports once the packages
+from both the ports and packages database.
+The manifest file must be updated to
+reflect change from `mysql-client` to `mysql55-client`.
+The better option
-*portname* changed.
-The remedy is to use *portorigin*
+through would be to use *portorigin* `databases/mysql55-client` in *site.pp*.
-`databases/mysql55-client` in *site.pp*.
-Note, that this helps only for the new
+Note, that this helps only for the new *portsx* provider (the old still doesn't
-*portsx* provider (the old still doesn't work due to the `-N` flag issue).
+work due to the `-N` flag issue).

 #### Uninstall fails when there are other packages that depend on this one